Alloy Artifacts

 First JIS Certification

-On June 28, 1951 the company received JIS certification 657 for class B4604 (adjustable wrenches), and in this same year began using chrome-molybdenum alloy steel for adjustable wrenches.
-The record for this certification can be seen in the Monthly Report 1952-01 for Classes B4604 and B4605.
+On June 28, 1951 the company received JIS certification 657 for class B4604 (adjustable wrenches) with the factory address listed as 114 Kamishinya-chō in Osaka City (大阪府大阪市東住吉区加美新家町114).
+The record for this certification can be seen in the 1952-01 Monthly Report for Classes B4604 and B4605.

 Toho Kōki was one of the first five companies to receive JIS certification for adjustable wrenches.
+In this same year the company began using chrome-molybdenum alloy steel for adjustable wrenches.

 JIS Certification for Pipe Wrenches

-JIS Strong "H" Class
+JIS Strong "H" Class?

 Supply Contract with Toyota Motor